Redis Storage

 }

-}Stream TTL
+}Stream Cleanup

 Streams auto-expire to prevent unbounded growth: